laloutsos/Text-Analyzer/readme.md

 - Search all words with prefix "caro"
 - Search words matching pattern "sc????e"
 - Find the most frequent word
+- Logs every search query and operation in a username-specific log file
 ```

+---

 ## 🔧 How It Works

 The core of the project is the `StringTrie` class, which:

-- Inserts words character-by-character into a tree structure
+* Inserts words character-by-character into a tree structure
-- Tracks how many times each word appears
+* Tracks how many times each word appears
-- Supports retrieval based on exact match, prefix, and pattern
+* Supports retrieval based on exact match, prefix, and pattern
-- Offers frequency statistics for every word in the text
+* Offers frequency statistics for every word in the text
+* Supports deletion of words
+* Logs user queries and results into a log file specific to each username

 ---

 ## 📂 Structure

-- `Main.java`: Loads a text file and interacts with the Trie
+* `Main.java`: Loads a text file, handles user interaction, asks for username, and writes to user-specific log files
-- `StringTrie.java`: Core Trie implementation
+* `StringTrie.java`: Core Trie implementation
-- `Item.java`: Simple data class holding word and its count
+* `Item.java`: Simple data class holding word and its count
-- `Node.java`: Represents a single node in the Trie structure
+* `Node.java`: Represents a single node in the Trie structure
-- `Q.java`: An array-based circular queue implementation with generic support
+* `Q.java`: An array-based circular queue implementation with generic support

 ---

 ## ⚠️ Development Status

 This project is still under active development.
 Features might change and improvements are in progress.

-**Contributions and suggestions are welcome!**
+---